uwescience/cadrs/README.md

 Copy `settings_default.R` to `settings.R` and edit paths to point to the files on your system.

-Open a bash window (on Windows, use git-bash) and run this script to create training data for the models:
+Open a bash window (on Windows, use git-bash) and run the following script to create training data for the models.
+If R and sqlite aren't in your PATH, you may need to edit the script:
 ```
 ./run.sh
 ```